Veronica Samuels

 Sanguinetti House Museum and Gardens, nicknamed the jewel of the historic part of the city, is one of the top things to do in Yuma AZ.

 Former residence of prestigious local merchant E.F.
-Sanguinetti, The Arizona Historical Society Sanguinetti House Museum And Gardens is a beautiful 19th-century mansion(built in the 1870s) surrounded by manicured gardens.
+Sanguinetti, The Arizona Historical Society Sanguinetti House Museum and Gardens is a beautiful 19th-century mansion(built in the 1870s) surrounded by manicured gardens.

 Now a museum run by the Arizona Historical Society, Sanguinetti House houses plenty of exciting exhibits showcasing the story of E.F.
 Sanguinetti and his role in the growth of the Yuma community.